lextm/jekyll-theme-chirpy/_posts/2016-9-11-dockpanel-suite-too-many-themes-and-new-goodies.md

 1. Pens and brushes are cached to minimize memory footprint.
 1. VS2012 Blue theme uses many VS2013 theme elements (such as splitters).
 1. VS2012 themes and their corresponding VS2013 themes might use a few different colors (for instance, VS2012 Blue theme uses a yellow color, which is no longer used in VS2013 Blue).
-1. VS2012 Blue theme’s active document tab’s blue color is different from the one specified in Color Theme Manager.
+1. VS2012 Blue theme's active document tab's blue color is different from the one specified in Color Theme Manager.

 [A review on the facts](http://docs.dockpanelsuite.com/themes/review.html) can be found at the doc site.